-Animals struggle to survive the season because there is less food, and the cold temperatures reduce their core body temperature.
+Animals struggle to survive through winter because there is less food, and the cold temperatures reduce their core body temperature.

 What To Feed Wild Animals During The Winter?

-The first question that you may have now that you have decided to help wildlife is the type of food that they will need.
+The first question you may have now that you have decided to help wildlife is the type of food they will need.

-Most of these small animals, including raccoons, squirrels, and opossums, will always appreciate groundnuts, vegetables, hazelnuts, biscuits, and sunflowers.
+Most small animals, including raccoons, squirrels, and opossums, will always appreciate groundnuts, vegetables, hazelnuts, biscuits, and sunflowers.

-However, do not feed them bread or milk as this can cause diarrhea.
+You can also offer nuts and cat biscuits to wild animals to support them through this challenging season.
+However, please do not feed them bread or milk, as this can cause diarrhea.

 How To Feed Wildlife During The Winter?

-Special feeders can be purchased for feeding opossums, squirrels, and other small animals into your yard.
-These should also keep rodents such as rats away as they will not be able to get to the food.
+Unique feeders can be purchased for feeding opossums, squirrels, and other small animals in your yard.
+These should also keep rodents such as rats away as they will not get to the food.

-Once the winter is over, if you wish to remove the feeders, then you can, thus limiting the amount of animals in your yard in other seasons.
+Once the winter is over, if you wish to remove the feeders, you can limit the number of animals in your yard in other seasons.

-Water can also be scarce for animals in winter, with many normal water sources icing over.
-Putting a bowl of warm water out will really help any small animals in winter.
+Water can also be scarce for animals in winter, with many regular water sources icing over.
+Putting a bowl of warm water out will help small animals in winter.

 Provide Them With Shelter

-Also, remember some small mammals such as raccoons and opossums are very active during the night, sleeping during the day.
-For this reason, try to make sure there is food out there at night, as this is the time they will be out there looking for fresh water and food.
+Some small mammals, such as raccoons and opossums, are very active during the night, sleeping during the day.
+For this reason, try to ensure there is food at night, as they will be looking for fresh water and food.

 Let Your Garden Grow